Summer 2020 Bootcamps have been cancelled due to Covid-19, but there are many wonderful short-term online classes available throughout the summer.

 High School students: to register for one of the CREDIT Bootcamps below, follow the Dual Enrollment 5-step process.
 High school students who are entering into the tenth grade or higher, or who are at least 15 years old may take a Summer Bootcamp for college credit at NVC with permission from their high school principal and a parent/guardian.

-If you have questions or need assistance with the enrollment process, contact one of the following folks below:
+If you have questions or need assistance with the enrollment process, contact:

 Charlie Monahan at firstname.lastname@example.org